kkennedyua/JetstreamDocs/docs/using-images/UsingInstancesAndImages.md

 *   **My Resource Usage** at the top of the screen shows how much of your quota in CPUs and GB of memory is being used by your running instances.
 When selecting a new instance to launch, the resource usage reflects how much resources will be allocated according to the selected instance size.
 You can reuse your resources only after the instance has been terminated and is no longer displayed in the My Instances list.
 For more information on allocations, see [Allocation Policies](https://pods.iplantcollaborative.org/wiki/display/atmman/Allocation+Policies "Allocation Policies").

-*   **Instance Details** tab displays important information about the instance, including the ID assigned to the instance when it was launched, name of the image it is using, unique EMI ID, the instance size, the date you launched the image, and the IP address, which you will need when[logging in](https://pods.iplantcollaborative.org/wiki/display/atmman/Logging+In+to+an+Instance "Logging In to an Instance") to the instance.
+*   **Instance Details** tab displays important information about the instance, including the ID assigned to the instance when it was launched, name of the image it is using, unique EMI ID, the instance size, the date you launched the image, and the IP address, which you will need when [logging in](https://pods.iplantcollaborative.org/wiki/display/atmman/Logging+In+to+an+Instance "Logging In to an Instance") to the instance.

 *   **Instance Metrics** allows you to drill down into the usage expended for the running image, including percentage used for RAM and used disk space, and CPU load.
 Not all images provide instance metrics.